 Study Abroad courses are designed to provide the student with an immersion experience and the opportunity to use a world language in an authentic culture where the target language is spoken.
-Participants will experience the art, music, history and customs of the country as well as carry out tasks to improve their oral proficiency.
+Participants will experience the art, music, history, and customs of the country as well as participate in tasks that improve and enhance their language ability.
 Each study abroad course contains five elements; pre-travel sessions (attendance at these sessions is mandatory for students), project, classwork abroad, travel, and reflection.

-While abroad, students must adhere to all school board policies, including those regarding drugs, alcohol, and weapons.
+While abroad and leading up to trip, students must adhere to all school board policies, including those regarding drugs, alcohol, and weapons.
 Students will comply with requirements regarding masking, vaccinations and/or evidence of negative covid tests as required by the host country.
-An application form is available in each school through the World Languages Department teachers in May.
+Online applications will be available at the informational meeting, the date for this meeting will be provided by World Languages Department teachers.
 The cost of the course will vary from year to year and is the sole financial responsibility of parents or guardians.
 Enrollment is limited.
-Travel for these courses will occur in the summer, rotating between languages if possible.
+Travel for these courses will occur in the summer, rotating between countries/languages if possible.
 Travel is dependent upon world conditions, travel alerts, student enrollment and chaperone availability.
 Prerequisites: Teacher recommendations, essay, application.
 Students must have completed Spanish 2 (Spain) or French 2 (France) with a grade of C or better prior to departure; they must also be enrolled in the next level of the sequence.
+Upper classmen get preference due to enrollment limits.